 Location

-We meet at a church campus close to Old Town Scottsdale every Tuesday and Wednesday, from 8:30am until 2:30pm (2pm for PreK through 1st grade).
-Parents drop students off, and between classes, there is plenty of grassy run-around space, a gated playground (awning-covered) to expend physical energy, as well as an extensive, vibrant community garden for our hands to plant, cultivate and harvest!
+We meet at a church campus in south Scottsdale, just off the 101 every Tuesday and Wednesday, from 8:30am until 2:30pm (2pm for PreK through 2nd grade).
+Parents drop students off, and between classes, there is plenty of grassy run-around space, including a playground to expend physical energy and a field for soccer and kickball games, along with a tetherball pole and a volleyball net.
+We are privileged with a vibrantly beautiful garden so our hands can plant, nuture, cultivate and harvest!

-Children are grouped in combinations according to skill level in a particular subject, not exceeding 8 students to one teacher.
-Movement, conversations, games and projects are high priorities when we’re together.
-Students have minimal work to complete on home days, and curriculum transfers from campus to home with a clear scope and sequence for parents to follow.
+Children are grouped in combinations according to their skill level, not exceeding 9 students to one teacher during language arts and math.
+Optimizing our time together, we incorporate and prioritize movement, discussion, games and projects, all the while honoring parents as the primary educator at home.
+Students have meaningful work to complete on home days, and curriculum transfers from campus to home with a clear scope and sequence for parents to follow.
+Essentially, math and language arts are implemented at least twice weekly at home, and any literature, science or history content is read at home in preparation for class time.

 Tuition

-As an ESA approved vendor, we charge an annual tuition of $4,900 (PreK/K) and $5,500 (1st-7th) which covers facilities, experienced teachers, insurance and curriculum/materials.
+As an ESA approved vendor, we charge an annual tuition of $5,400 (PreK and Kinder) and $6,400 (1st-8th grade) which covers facilities, experienced teachers, insurance, security and curriculum/materials.
 Payments are made quarterly and a deposit is required upon enrolling.
-Following a standard school schedule, we meet for a total of 38 weeks, starting August 12th, 2025.
+Following a standard school schedule, we meet for a total of 37 weeks, starting August 25th, 2026, with two weeks off for Christmas and a one week break in spring.

 Founder

 Jolene Warner is a homeschool alumna who then completed her Masters in Music Education at Arizona State University in 2007.
 She embraced teaching at multiple Tempe Elementary District schools, as a general music educator for the next twelve years, along with being a choir director at Phoenix Boys Choir for seven years.
-Upon having their own children, she made career shifts to better accommodate mothering by teaching part-time in the Great Hearts schools as music teacher for two years, and she most recently operated a microschool for multi-grade students out of their home for the last three years.
+Upon having their own children, she made career shifts to better accommodate mothering by teaching part-time as a music teacher in a Great Hearts academy for two years, afterwhich she completely privoted and opened up a microschool for multi-grade students from their home for three years.
 Jolene has a passion to ignite enthusiasm for learning, and she integrates multiple methodologies and techniques to engage students holistically, keeping it fun and fast-paced, while maintaining high expectations for intellectual and moral development.
-She and her husband Josh have a son, Jack in 1st grade, and a preschool daughter, Jane.
+She and her husband Josh have a son, Jack in 2nd grade, and a PreK daughter, Jane, and enjoy time exploring nature through hikes, camping and vacationing in new places.

 Follow us on Instagram @az_cultivate or on Facebook at Cultivate Hybrid Education